Vesna Vulović: JAT Flight 367

 Flight 367 departed from Copenhagen Airport at 3:15 p.m.
 At 4:01 p.m., an explosion tore through the DC-9's baggage compartment.
-The explosion caused the aircraft to break apart over the Czechoslovak village of Srbská Kamenice.
+The explosion caused the aircraft to break apart over the then-Czechoslovak village of Srbská Kamenice.
 Vulović was the only survivor of the 28 passengers and crew.
 She was discovered by villager Bruno Honke, who heard her screaming amid the wreckage.
 Her turquoise uniform was covered in blood and her stiletto heels had been torn off by the force of the impact.
 Honke had been a medic during the Second World War and was able to keep Vulović alive until rescuers arrived.

-Air safety investigators attributed Vulović's survival to her being trapped by a food cart in the DC-9's fuselage as it broke away from the rest of the aircraft and plummeted towards the ground.
+Air safety investigators attributed Vulović's survival to her being trapped by a food trolley in the DC-9's fuselage as it broke away from the rest of the aircraft and plummeted towards the ground.
 When the cabin depressurized, the passengers and other flight crew were blown out of the aircraft and fell to their deaths.
 Investigators believed that the fuselage, with Vulović pinned inside, landed at an angle in a heavily wooded and snow-covered mountainside, which cushioned the impact.
 Vulović's physicians concluded that her history of low blood pressure caused her to pass out quickly after the cabin depressurized and kept her heart from bursting on impact.
 Vulović said that she was aware of her low blood pressure before applying to become a flight attendant and knew that it would result in her failing her medical examination, but she drank an excessive amount of coffee beforehand and was accepted.

-Between 1962 and 1982, Croatian nationalists carried out 128 terrorist attacks against Yugoslav civilian and military targets.
+Between 1962 and 1982, émigré Croatian nationalists carried out 128 terrorist attacks against Yugoslav civilian and military targets.
 Yugoslav authorities suspected that they were to blame for bringing down Flight 367.
 On the day of the crash, a bomb exploded aboard a train travelling from Vienna to Zagreb, injuring six.
 A man, describing himself as a Croatian nationalist, called the Swedish newspaper Kvällsposten the following day and claimed responsibility for the bombing of Flight 367.
-No arrests were ever made.
+Despite this, he was not arrested.
 The Czechoslovak Civil Aviation Authority later attributed the explosion to a briefcase bomb.